Helperbird/website/src/pages/support/how-to-cancel-my-helperbird-pro-subscription.md

 ---
 layout: templates/support_post.html
-title: How to cancel my Helperbird Pro subscription. | Helperbird
+title: How to cancel my Helperbird Pro subscription
 description: Discover how to cancel your Helperbird Pro subscription.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for